kon-ham/kon-ham.github.io/_posts/2021-11-12-practical-object-oriented-design-ch2.md

 ## On Methods

+Like classes, methods should have a single responsibility.

+Like classes, methods having single responsibility allows for your code to be easily reused and easily changed.

+When referring to instance variables, wrap your instance variables in methods so that you can reference a method instead of the instance variable.
+This allows you to be able to change the expectations of the method if change is needed rather than every occurance of the reference to the instance variable.

+If your method actually has more than one behavior, split them into separate methods.
+It's OK to have two separate message sends.
+You can refactor later.
+What's more important that our method has a single responsibility so that it can be easily changed later.

+The other advantage to separating responsibilities in methods that have more than one behavior is that it can help you to determine if your class is highly cohesive and if that method actually belongs in its current class or if it needs to be moved to a new one.

+Continue to refactor and splitting methods that have multiple behaviors into separate methods.
+We continue to do this because our design is not clear.
+These changes will feel small at first but the impact is cumulative, says Metz.

+The advantages of methods having single responsibilities are as follows:

+- Expose previously hidden qualities.
+This helps a class to be much more obvious.
+Methods having single responsibility has a clarifying effect on the class.

+- Replace the need for comments.
+Consider how many comments are out of date?
+Out of date comments are decaying communication.
+If a section of your method needs commentary, separate it into another method.
+The new method name will serve as the commentary for the original method.

+- Encourage reuse.
+Small methods encourage exemplary behavior.
+Programmers will see that method and reuse the method instead of duplicating convoluted code.

+- Easy to move to another class.
+Small methods are easy to move.
+Small methods lower barriers to improving design.

 ## On Single Responsibility

+The path to changeable and maintainable object oriented software begins with classes that have single responsibility.

 If your class has more than one single responsibility it tends to get entangled in itself.
 This makes a class difficult to reuse.

 Since we cannot pick and choose the behavior we want from a class when we need to reuse it, we immediately begin with problems of entanglement because our class does not have single responsibility.
 You could duplicate the desired aspects of the behavior from your class but this increases bugs and additional maintenance, and ultimately, the problem remains in that you have a class that is overly complicated because it is not single responsibility.

 Ultimately over reliance on such a class will cause problems later on down the road because other classes that depend on it will also likely break.

+If you cannot describe your class in a single statement then it is not single responsibility.
+If you must use 'and/or' to describe your class it is not single responsibility.

+When everything in our class is related to its central purpose, the class is said to be highly cohesive.

+Single responsibility does not necessarily dictate that our class be narrow or that we be nitpicky.
+We simply require that the class be cohesive, says Metz.

 ## Was this helpful?